devMrRY/nodejs-questions/README.md

                 margin: 1.5em;
             }
         </style>
-**rem** :- relative to root font-size if root not mentioned then browswers default which is 16px
+**rem** :- relative to root font-size if root not mentioned then browsers default which is 16px

 * The font-size of the .child element will be 60px (2*30px).
 * The margin of .child will be 45px.
 That’s 1.5 times the font-size of the html element (1.5*30px).